 Copy the entire contents of the source resource to the destination resource using the GPU.

-A pointer to the destination resource (see ID3D10Resource).
+A pointer to the ID3D11Resource interface that represents the destination resource.

-A pointer to the source resource (see ID3D10Resource).
+A pointer to the ID3D11Resource interface that represents the source resource.

 This method is unusual in that it causes the GPU to perform the copy operation (similar to a memcpy by the CPU).
 As a result, it has a few restrictions designed for improving performance.
 For instance, the source and destination resources:

 - Must have identical dimensions (including width, height, depth, and size as appropriate).

 - Must have compatible DXGI formats, which means the formats must be identical or at least from the same type group.
 For example, a DXGI_FORMAT_R32G32B32_FLOAT texture can be copied to an DXGI_FORMAT_R32G32B32_UINT texture since both of these formats are in the DXGI_FORMAT_R32G32B32_TYPELESS group.
 CopyResource can copy between a few format types.
 For more info, see Format Conversion using Direct3D 10.1.